News from March to October

 One fan who claims to have heard the new tracks describes Where Did It All Go

 Wrong? as, "Quite a slow rock song, sort of romantic".
-He continued:
+He continued: "In a way

 similar to Don't Look Back In Anger, quite anthemic."
 Of Getting Free he said:

 "got synthetic drums, electronic effects, a tubthumper".
-Liam's Little James is
+Liam's Little James is said

 to be a "psychedelic ballad".
-The site claims the lyrics to Go Let It Out, which
+The site claims the lyrics to Go Let It Out, which is

 stated for release on January 10 2000, go: